bongochong/CWP-Utilities/Help-Advanced.md

 	And so on, and so on.
 Anything you add will be sorted, de-duplicated and merged with the rest.
 I'm sure you get the picture.
 In-case you don't, the format is this:
 `wget -nv -O processing/hosts/hosts.# "https://a-link-to-another.hosts.file"`

+	It should also be noted that you can modify the hosts file updater to *not* replace your system's hosts file.
+This can be done by removing the following lines from each updater:
+`copy /Y HOSTS %SystemDrive%\Windows\System32\Drivers\etc\HOSTS`
+`ipconfig /flushdns`
+If you do this, then you can simply paste the updater's list into your current hosts file.
+The optimized list will be called "HOSTS", and the line-by-line list will be called "final-hosts.txt", both residing in the `cwpumain\bin\processing\hosts\processed` directory of the install folder.

 2. Changing the block lists for the PAC file updater is similarly easy.
 If you choose the option to edit its configuration from the main interface, you will notice more lines prefixed with "wget".
 The format is almost identical, except in this case, the number precedes the file extension (".pac").